KCbao/csconcepts/Docker/docker.md

 12. `docker container run <imageid:tag>`: if this image doesn't exist, it will auto-pull from dockerhub
 13. `docker container rm [container_id]`: remove container
 14. `docker run --name <container name> -it <image name>`: -it will give you an iterative shell for your image. e.g., your image is ubuntu, it will open you a ubuntu terminal
+15 `docker-compose build`: If you change a service’s Dockerfile or the contents of its build directory, run docker-compose build to rebuild it.

 ## DockerFiles
 - DockerFile is a text file with instructions used to build docker image